Crimes Act 1961

 You could also call this:

-If you try to commit a crime, but don’t succeed, you can still be punished.
-The punishment depends on how serious the crime is.
-If the crime you tried to commit has a punishment of life in prison, you could go to prison for up to 10 years for trying.
-For other crimes, you could get up to half of the punishment you would have gotten if you had actually committed the crime.
+If you try to commit a crime, but do not actually do it, you can still get in trouble.
+You can go to prison for up to 10 years if the crime you tried to commit has a punishment of life in prison.
+For other crimes, your punishment will be half of what you would have gotten if you had actually committed the crime.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.